KamilRadosz25/AmadeoHelper/README.md

 # AmadeoHelper
-Application for automating work by sending complex queries to databases Fix some error to main application Amadeo.
+Application for automating work by sending complex queries to databases.
+Fix some error to main application Amadeo.